Hassanskary/UniStayFinal/README.md

-# 🏠 UniStay - Student Housing Management System
+# 🏠 UNISTAY - Student Housing Management System

 ## 📋 Project Description

-**UniStay** is a comprehensive student housing rental management system that provides an easy-to-use platform connecting property owners with students seeking suitable accommodation.
+**UNISTAY** is a comprehensive student housing rental management system that provides an easy-to-use platform connecting property owners with students seeking suitable accommodation.
 The system supports complete property and booking management with a modern, interactive user interface.

 ## ✨ Key Features